If you’d like to start using Cloudflare as your DNS provider:

 c) Click “Continue”

-You'll see a CNAME record displayed.
-This is used to verify domain ownership so that the SSL certificate can be generated.
+You’ll see a CNAME record displayed that is used to verify that you own this domain so that the SSL certificate can be generated.

 Add the CNAME into Cloudflare like in the screenshot below.